Tuywarrior/OOPS/Definitions.md

   2.runtime-polymorphism(virtual function)

+ Compile-Time polymorphism:

  **Function overloading: **
  When there are multiple function with same name but different parameters,then the function are said to be overloaded.

 **Operator overloading: **
 C++ allows the option to overload operators.
 For example,we can make use of the addition operator(+) for string class to concatenate two strings.
 We know that the task of this operator is to add two operands.So a single '+' operator adds them and when placed between string operands.

+Runtime-Polimorphism:

+**Function-Overriding:** It occurs when a derived class has a definition for one of the member functions of base class.
+The base class is said to be overridden.